 New Student Packet 1

-After you have returned your Letter of Intent, the Admissions Director will send you the following:
+After you have returned your Letter of Intent, the admissions administrator will send you the following:

 - A new-student enrollment letter